He uses it and reports irregularities occurring in its functioning.

-Both finished products and those just in the process of production can be tested.
+Both finished products and those just in the production process can be tested.
 These tests can be performed at any stage of the work.
-A very popular method is to test the application at successive crucial stages of its development.
+A very popular method is to test the application at successive crucial phases of its development.

 Regular and scheduled testing helps avoid many errors and costs involved in fixing them.